RobertoRoos/sawIntuitiveResearchKitWiki/SUJ.md

 ## Purpose

-The SUJs are passive arms with electric brakes.
+The SUJs (Set Up Joints) are passive arms with electric brakes.
 They are used to position the patient side arms remote centers of motion (RCM) on the patient.
 Once the system is setup for a surgery, the SUJs are not supposed to be moved until the end of the surgery.
 Depending on the daVinci, there are between 3 and 4 SUJs mounted on the patient cart.
 All systems have an ECM SUJ mounted on the front of the support column.
-They also have 2 SUJs, one for the PSM1 (mounted on the right) and one for the PSM2 (mounted on the left).
-For systems with a third PSM, the PSM3 is mounted on the front of the center column, under the ECM SUJ.
+All systems also have 2 PSM SUJs, one for the PSM1 (mounted on the right) and one for the PSM2 (mounted on the left).
+For systems with a third PSM, the PSM3 SUJ is mounted on the front of the center column, under the ECM SUJ.

 ## Original hardware

-The Setup Joints use potentiometers to read the joint positions.
+The setup joints use potentiometers to read the joint positions.
 Each joint has two potentiometers and each arm has up to 6 joints.
 So we have a total of 48 potentiometers, each provides a voltage that needs to be converted to an angle (revolute joints) or distance (prismatic joints).

 The brakes are controlled per arm, not per joint.
 Finally, some patient carts come with a third PSM (aka PSM3).
 The PSM3 SUJ is mounted under the ECM SUJ and doesn't have any counter weights.
 It can be lifted using a separate motor.